byronverz/byronverz.github.io/Data_is_Not_the_Next_Oil.md

 much of Big Tech, simply that the phrase has played the role of the scapegoat for many a nefarious character.

 I would like to preface this by saying that when I refer to 'data' in this piece, I am referring to data generated or measured off of people.
-Human actions that generate measured information representing some aspect of a person, action or behaviour.
+Human actions that generate measured information representing some aspect of a person, action, or behaviour.
 I realize that there are far more fields that 'data' includes, however, limiting it to this context helps illustrate the principles.